bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

  -  Time-domain filtered EEG data
  -  MaxFilter (for example, SSS) cleaned MEG data

-The `space` keyword is recomended to distinguish files with different underlying coordinate systems or registered to different reference maps.
+The `space` keyword is recommended to distinguish files with different underlying coordinate systems or registered to different reference maps.
 See [Spatial references](#spatial-references) for details.
 The `desc` (description) keyword is a general purpose field with freeform values,